cwfoo/emacs-batch-indent/README.md

 ## License
 The files in this project are licensed under the GNU General Public License, version 3 or (at your option) any later version.
+See LICENSE.

 ## Contributing